ecohydro/lst-super-res/README.md

 `experiment_dir/prediction_metrics`: A folder containing a CSV file that includes evaluation metrics (R2, SSIM, MSE) for each prediction separated by split

 `experiment_dir/prediction_plots`: A folder containing PNG files that includes the basemap image, coarsened target image, predicted target image, and ground truth image for each prediction separated by split.
 Also shows image name, landcover type, prediction metrics and coarsened input metrics.
-Note: This folder is created only if `visualize` is set to `True` in your configuration file.
+Note: This folder is created only if `--visualize` is set to `True`.

 3. Test/inference